abrehan2/use-countries-hook/README.md

 ## License

-This package is licensed under the terms of the
+This project is licensed under the terms of the
 [MIT license](/LICENSE)